 Here at the glampsite each yurt also benefits from a wood-burning stove which has a small oven compartment and the top of the stove acts as a hob.
 Last year we purchased gas stoves for each yurt for use when it is too hot to light the woodburner.
 We have several portable BBQ options that you can request to borrow (we take a small deposit which we give back to you when the BBQ is returned to us and has been cleaned up ready for the next guest).

 If you want something a bit more familiar you can use our communal cooking cabin, located on the yurt field.
 Inside the cooking cabin you will find a large electric range cooker, as well as a fridge for each yurt (labelled with the name of your yurt).
 Another benefit of glamping over camping; those little luxuries and familiarities can really make a difference.
-The cooking cabin will not be available for cooking until May 17th at the earliest this year so you will need to use the options in your yurt until then, or we can help you find some of the local pubs and cafes that are offering outdoor dining and takeaways.
-You will still have access to your fridge inside the cooking cabin, but guests will not be allowed in at the same time as other guests not in their ‘bubble’.
+Our cooking cabin also has 1 fridge per yurt, and your fridge is labelled with your yurt name.
+Please note we do NOT have a microwave anywhere onsite.
+Should you need to sterilise baby bottles we can provide an electric steriliser.

-Whichever option you choose for cooking why not pre-order one of our tasty BBQ meat hampers, supplied by Denstone Hall Farm Shop.
+Whichever option you choose for cooking why not pre-order one of our tasty BBQ meat hampers.

 We have 7 different hampers available to suit all group sizes and tastes with options ranging from the basic sausage and burger, to spatchcock chicken and minted lamb cutlets (our favourite).
 Hampers must be ordered a minimum of 48 hours before they are needed.